-Buying an existing house generally means acquiring everything in it that is considered as fixtures.
-These include faucets, cabinets, dishwasher, built-in bookcases, and window blinds.
-In most cases, outdoor play equipment, landscaping, and the plants in it, and sheds can also be considered as fixtures.
+Buying an existing house generally means acquiring everything in it that is considered fixtures.
+These include faucets, cabinets, dishwashers, built-in bookcases, and window blinds.
+In most cases, outdoor play equipment, landscaping, the plants in it, and sheds can also be considered fixtures.

-On the other hand, you may believe that certain items are included in the sale, but in fact, are not.
+On the other hand, you may believe that certain items are included in the sale, but in fact, they are not.
 The law varies from state to state.
 By right, sellers should make it clear in their listing description what items they do not include in the sale.
 Unfortunately, this is not always complied with.

 #15 What are other problem areas that you should know about?

 Of the numerous questions to ask when buying a house, don’t allow this one to slip your mind.
 You may not get a thorough answer from the seller or even a truthful one, but you’ll surely get some ideas of the neighbourhood’s problems before signing along the dotted line.

-- While its rules may vary according to state, sellers are usually bound by law to make disclosures about areas of concern such as natural hazards (like flooding), use of lead-based paint, existing liens, a leaky roof, termite, mold, or water damages, disputes in property boundaries, and defective systems (electrical, plumbing, etc.), appliances, or fixtures.
+- While its rules may vary according to state, sellers are usually bound by law to make disclosures about areas of concern such as natural hazards (like flooding), use of lead-based paint, existing liens, a leaky roof, termite, mould, or water damages, disputes in property boundaries, and defective systems (electrical, plumbing, etc.), appliances, or fixtures.
 If there are other problems with the house, you should find out about them in advance in order to negotiate the cost of repair.
 Also, consider a complete professional inspection for issues the seller isn’t aware of or has deliberately kept secret.